trickstercache/trickstercache.org/content/en/docs/Release info/new-changed-2.0.md

 2.0 continues to improve the Trickster project, with a ton of new features, bug fixes, and optimizations.
 Here's the quick rundown of what's new and improved:

-- we now use YAML for configuration, and provide [tooling](http://github.com/trickstercache/tricktool) to migrate a 1.x TOML configuration
+- We now use YAML for configuration, and provide [tooling](http://github.com/trickstercache/tricktool) to migrate a 1.x TOML configuration
-- example configurations are relocated to the [examples](../examples/conf) directory
+- Example configurations are relocated to the [examples/conf](https://github.com/trickstercache/trickster/tree/main/examples/conf) directory
-- the [Trickster docker-compose demo](../examples/docker-compose) has been relocated to the examples directory and updated to use latest version tags
+- The [Trickster docker-compose demo](https://github.com/trickstercache/trickster/tree/main/examples/docker-compose) has been relocated to the examples directory and updated to use latest version tags
-- we now use a common time series format internally for caching all supported TSDB's, rather than implementing each one separately
+- We now use a common time series format internally for caching all supported TSDB's, rather than implementing each one separately
-- [health checking](./health.md) now uses a common package for all backend providers, rather than implementing separately in each backend, and we now support automated health check polling for any backend, and provide a global health status endpoint
+- [Health checking](/docs/load-balancers/health/) now uses a common package for all backend providers, rather than implementing separately in each backend, and we now support automated health check polling for any backend, and provide a global health status endpoint
-- we offer a brand new [Application Load Balancer](./alb.md) feature with unique and powerful options, like merging data from multiple backends into a single response.
+- We offer a brand new [Application Load Balancer](/docs/load-balancers/alb/) feature with unique and powerful options, like merging data from multiple backends into a single response.
 - We've updated to Go 1.16
 - We've re-organized many packages in the codebase to be more easily importable by other projects.
-Over the course of the beta, we'll be publishing new patterns to the [examples](../examples/) folder for using Trickster packages in your own projects, including caching, acceleration and load balancing.
+Over the course of the beta, we'll be publishing new patterns to the [examples](https://github.com/trickstercache/trickster/tree/main/examples) folder for using Trickster packages in your own projects, including caching, acceleration and load balancing.
 - InfluxDB and ClickHouse now support additional output formats like CSV.
-More documentation will be provided over the course of the beta
+More documentation will be provided over the course of the beta.

 ## New in Beta 2

-- For [InfluxDB](./influxdb.md), we've improved our compatibility with InfluxQL and hope you'll see improved cache hit rates.
+- For [InfluxDB](/docs/queries/influxdb/), we've improved our compatibility with InfluxQL and hope you'll see improved cache hit rates.
 Flux support is not quite ready yet.
 - We've updated our "Backfill Tolerance" feature, which handles volatile data (e.g., real-time data that may not be immutable), to improve cache hit rates while ensuring volatile data is still refreshed.
 We've also added new options for controlling backfill tolerance thresholds.
-See the [example config](../examples/conf/example.full.yaml)
+See the [example config](https://github.com/trickstercache/trickster/blob/main/examples/conf/example.full.yaml).
 - We've significantly revamped Trickster's compression capabilities.
 Beta 2 makes the following enhancements:
   - adds Brotli and Zstd compression support when serving responses (we already supported gzip and deflate), when included in an `Accept-Encoding` header
   - changes the cache compression storage format from Snappy to Brotli.
 A future beta will allow customization via configuration
   - passes through (or injects) an `Accept-Encoding` header to requests between Trickster and Origins, to support end-to-end content encoding.
 We previously were not accepting encodings from upstreams.
   - Provides a generic HTTP Handler package, supporting Zstd, Brotli, Gzip and Deflate; which is importable by any golang application
 - We fixed up a memory leak and refined the Prometheus label injection feature, so it plays nicely with the TSMerge ALB
-- Our [Rules Engine](./rule.md) now supports `rmatch` operations to permit regular expression-based routing against any part of the HTTP request.
+- Our [Rules Engine](/docs/origins/rule) now supports `rmatch` operations to permit regular expression-based routing against any part of the HTTP request.
-- You can now chain a collection [request rewriters](./request_rewriters.md) for more robust possibilities.
+- You can now chain a collection [request rewriters](/docs/paths/request-rewriters/) for more robust possibilities.

 ## Still to Come